NorbertRuff/trashBot/README.md

 ## <div style="color:#f59800" align="center">---|Trash Bot|---</div>
 ![logo](https://github.com/NorbertRuff/trashBot/blob/master/blob/logo.png?raw=true)

-A bot for slack to manage your trash videos!
+A handy bot for slack, to manage your trash videos!

-Everybody loves trash videos and most of the companies have some channel for some random bs videos.
+Everybody loves trash videos, and most of the companies have some kind of channel for random bs videos.

-The goal of this project was to create a slack app that can identify, and save theese videos on a youtube account playlist
+The goal of this project was to create a slack app that can identify, and save these videos.

+The bot has a DB that stores the videos, and can be used to fetch a random video, save it, and delete it.

-It can identify the last valid youtube from the channel messages, and save it on a youtube accounts playlist with a command.
+It can also identify the last valid youtube from the channel messages, and save it to the trashDatabase.

-It can also save directly a video with a emoji command, or fetch a random video from that playlist.
+It can also save directly a video with an emoji command, or with slack shortcuts.

 # <div style="color:#f59800" align="center">---|👨‍💻 Tech Stack|---</div>

 **Client:** Slack

-**Server:** Python
+**Server:** Python with bolt

 # Packages

-  * Flask 2.1.3
   * Slack
+  * psycopg2
+  * python-dotenv
-  * slackeventsapi
+  * slack-bolt
-  * google-auth
+  * slack-sdk

 # Requirements